 6. Step Back in Time at Fort Zachary Taylor State Park

-In 1845, just after Florida became a state, construction began on a fort at the southern part of the Keys.
+In 1845, just after Florida became a state, construction began on a fort in the southern part of the Keys.
 Named after the 12th president of the United States, Fort Zachary Taylor has provided harbor defense through four wars: The Civil War, Spanish-American War, World War I, and World War II.
 The fort was active until 1947.

 In 1968 the discovery of guns and ammunition from Civil War times led the fort to be added to the National Register of Historic Places in 1971.
 Today, the fort serves as a state park and visitors can learn about Florida’s rich history and get an up close and personal look at some of the fort’s best artifacts.